Period Integrals and the Riemann-Hilbert Correspondence: Projective homogeneous spaces

 \begin{prop} \cite[\S7]{Reitsch05}\cite[\S3]{KLS10} There is a stratification of $X=G/P$ of the form $X=\coprod_{(u,w)\in Q(W,W_P)}\mathring{\Pi}^w_u$, where each stratum $\mathring{\Pi}^w_u$ is the isomorphic image of $X_u^w$ under the natural projection $G/B\ra G/P$. \end{prop}

-Let $\Pi_1,..,\Pi_s$ be the closures of the codimension 1 strata in $X$.
-By Lemma 5.4 \cite{KLS10}, $\cup_i\Pi_i$ is an anticanonical divisor in $X$.
+The next result and proof are communicated to us by T. Lam. \begin{prop} Let $\Pi_1,..,\Pi_s$ be the closures of the codimension 1 strata in $X$.
+Then $\cup_i\Pi_i$ is an anticanonical divisor in $X$, and its complement in $X$ has one dimensional middle cohomology. \end{prop} \begin{proof} The first assertion follows from Lemma 5.4 \cite{KLS10}.
 Since $X- \cup_i\Pi_i$ is the largest stratum, it is isomorphic to an open Richardson variety $X_u^w$ in $G/B$.
 It is well-known that (see for example \cite{ravi})